circuithub/rel8/docs/tutorial.rst

 Left Joins
 ^^^^^^^^^^

-The previous query gave us parts with /at least one/ supplier in the same city.
+The previous query gave us parts with *at least one* supplier in the same city.
 If a part has no suppliers in the same city, it will be omitted from the results.
 But what if we needed this information?
 In SQL we can capture this with a ``LEFT JOIN``, and Rel8 supports this.